Biologists find weird cave life that may be 50,000 years old

 This isn't the oldest extreme life.
 Several years ago, a different group of scientists published studies about microbes that may be half a million years old and still alive.
 Those were trapped in ice and salt, which isn't quite the same as rock or crystal, Boston said.

-The age of the Naica microbes were determined by outside experts who looked at where the microbes were located in the crystals and how fast those crystals grow.
+The age of the Naica microbes was determined by outside experts who looked at where the microbes were located in the crystals and how fast those crystals grow.

 It's not the only weird life Boston is examining.
 She is also studying microbes commonly found in caves in the United States, Ukraine and elsewhere that eat copper sulfate and seem to be close to indestructible.